Skip to main content

 Counterpoint | 9781640097155 | Published March 10, 2026

 Daniel Kraus first saw George A. Romero's Night of the Living Dead when he was five years old.
-Through watching it approximately three hundred times since, Kraus discovered the many ways the film is tied to his childhood trauma and how its influence has carried into his adulthood.
-He couldn't help but wonder: Are there other admirers of the film out there who feel the same?
+Through watching it approximately 300 times since, Kraus discovered the many ways the film is tied to his childhood trauma and how its influence has carried into his adulthood.
+He couldn't help but wonder: Are there other admirers of the movie out there who feel the same?
 PARTIALLY DEVOURED uses a frame-by-frame deep dive into Night of the Living Dead to produce a kaleidoscopic cultural investigation of the film's importance and to examine the author's early life of rural isolation and local violence.

 Park Row | 9780778360056 | Published March 10, 2026

-Ana Blacksmith has gathered her closest friends and sister, Vera, for a brunch to celebrate her recent breakup from her boyfriend Paul.
+Ana Blacksmith has gathered her closest friends and sister, Vera, for a brunch to celebrate her recent breakup from her boyfriend, Paul.
 But when shocking news about Paul arrives, all eyes are on Ana, the angry ex with a bad reputation.
 Suspicions only intensify when Ana’s best friend falls deathly ill after the brunch.
 But Ana is not the only one who had a score to settle with Paul.
 As the investigation unfolds, rumors of a secret network that uses ancient methods to obtain justice begin to emerge.
-Vengeance is sweet, but it can also be deadly.
+Vengeance is sweet, but it also can be deadly.
 Ana and Vera are determined to find the truth before Ana takes the fall and their own long-buried history comes to light.

 Scribner | 9781668209028 | Published March 10, 2026